M66B/FairEmail/docs/FAQ-sv-rSE.md

 <a name="faq112"></a>
 **(112) Which email provider do you recommend?**

-Which email provider is best for you depends on your wishes/requirements.
+FairEmail är bara en e-postklient, så du måste ta med din egen e-postadress.

+Det finns gott om e-postleverantörer att välja mellan.
+Vilken e-postleverantör som är bäst för dig beror på dina önskemål/krav.
 Please see the websites of [Restore privacy](https://restoreprivacy.com/secure-email/) or [Privacy Tools](https://www.privacytools.io/providers/email/) for a list of privacy oriented email providers with advantages and disadvantages.

 Be aware that not all providers support standard email protocols, see [this FAQ](#user-content-faq129) for more information.